 But how does all this mindless scrolling or round-the-clock news impact our mental health?
 Are you finding the right balance?
 And can you notice the signs telling you to switch off and take a digital detox?

-Eugene Farrell, AXA Health’s mental health lead, explores why we all should be checking in on ourselves and asking if we need a break from the screen.
-Of course, there are benefits to having health information and support at the touch of a button (for example connecting with long distance friends), however, Eugene highlights how you could also be reaping the benefits of putting the tech away.
+We explore why we all should be checking in on ourselves and asking if we need a break from the screen.
+Of course, there are benefits to having health information and support at the touch of a button (for example connecting with long-distance friends), however, you could also be reaping the benefits of putting the tech away.

 How much are we using technology?